Jordan05072005/Nuit-Du-Code-2023/README.md

 # What is "Nuit du Code"

-The "Nuit du Code" is a event for the students from middle school to high school who se together during 6 hour for coding a videogame on a given theme.
-This project had to be coding in Python with module Pygame and in unique folder.
+"Nuit du Code" is an event for students from middle school to high school who work together during 6 hours in order to code a videogame on a given theme.
+This project had to be coded with Python on Pygame module and in a unique folder.

 # What is our project?

-Our project is a videogame or the goal is to do the most damage and not die.
+Our game was intended to be a two players tower-defense like.
+In order to win, you have to collect more points than your partner, who's also your opponent.

 # The commande :